Vitamin A Supplements & Tablets

 • Growth and development: In third world countries such as Africa, where Vitamin A is virtually absent from the diet, research found children had low birth weights, low IQs, stunted growth, blindness, lower resistance to disease and an increase in risks for both mothers and infants during childbirth.

-Doses in pregnancy
+Doses of vitamin A in pregnancy

 Taking pre-formed vitamin A (as retinol) at high levels during pregnancy is toxic (it may cause birth defects).
 We recommend not exceeding 7,000 IU a day during pregnancy.
 Most specific pregnancy multi vitamin and mineral formulas will contain safe doses of vitamin A or will contain beta carotene which is safe.
 Unless under the guidance of a practitioner, there should be no need to take extra vitamin A during pregnancy or breastfeeding (other than that contained in the pregnancy multi vitamin and mineral).
 Eating beta carotene rich food sources is advised of course with no issues of safety, e.g carrots.

 Optimal liver function is required for the absorption of vitamin A because it is fat soluble.
 Therefore if one’s ability to break down fats is hindered (e.g poor levels of bile, or gallbladder removal) then we advise taking vitamin A with the food supplement artichoke and/or lecithin granules or tablets.
-Adequate levels of zinc and vitamin E are also required.
+Adequate levels of zinc and vitamin e are also required.
 Those with thyroid problems do not convert beta carotene into vitamin A well, so taking pre-formed vitamin A over beta carotene is recommended.
 Those with celiac disease may also have poor absorption.

 Those who follow a vegan or vegetarian diet may find they do not get enough vitamin A in their diet, especially if they have problems converting beta carotene into vitamin A. Therefore we may recommend extra supplementation of pre-formed vitamin A (as retinol).